LiskArchive/lips/proposals/lip-nazar-architecture.md

 # Backwards compatibility

-This proposal is intended to conform to the existing protocol specification without any amendments.
+This proposal is intended to conform to the existing blockchain protocol specification without any amendments.
 So it will be 100% backward compatible at the point when this proposal is adopted.

 # Appendix

 **How deep the segregation of functionality should be?**

-This proposal is not suggesting a microservices application design.
-The suggestion is to decouple the code into separate modules and later decide, which of these modules can run as separate independent process.

-In the first phase of implementation, the suggestion is to separate three modules which will be run in separate processes.
-Once this reorganisation is complete we can investigate how best to improve the architecture with further segregations.
+In the first phase of implementation, the suggestion is to separate three modules which will be run in child processes.
+Once this reorganisation is complete we can investigate how best to improve the architecture by dividing a module into further chunks.

 **How debugging will work with this architecture**

 Nothing will change in regard to debugging.
-It would be same as we are doing right now.
-You will start the whole ecosystem of modules with one command and you you will see consolidated logs on console.
-So you will be doing same kind of debugging that we do right now by looking into logs.
+You will start the whole ecosystem of modules with one command and you will see consolidated logs on console.

-For debugging IPC channels we, we will add extensive logging to catch any activity, so that would not be any issue.
-Fo node interactive debugging, all native Node.js debugging features intended to work with this architecture.
+For debugging IPC channels, we could add extensive logging to log any activity on the bus, so we can deeply track inter-process communication.
+For interactive debugging, all native Node.js debugging features are intended to work with this architecture.

 **Using modules in other products**

-Any module we create is designed to used in lisk-core ecosystem.
+Any module we would create is designed to used in Lisk Core.
 As every module have a dependency of Lisk Controller to be available.
-It is not an intended use case to run lisk-core modules as part of other products like “Commander” makes sense.
+It is not an intended use case to run Lisk Core modules as part of other products like “Commander”.

-For sidechains, they can use lisk-core modules.
-As each module will have a very well defined set of actions and events and protocol to communicate.
-If used properly, their functionality can be achieved in sidechains.
+As each module will have a very well defined set of events, actions and protocol to communicate.
+If used properly, modules functionality can be in other Node.js projects or sidechains.

-**Which tool we use for IPC communication**
+**Which tool we will use for IPC communication**

 We are not finalizing any tool at the moment to implement IPC channel concept.
 Probable and available options are Custom Node implementation, PM2 implementation or to look for any other tool for this purpose.
-This has not yet been finalized, we will probably experiment with all options to choose to right one for us.
+We will probably experiment with all options to choose the best one for our architecture.

 **What is database component?**

-First thing first, every component, module and plugin mentioned in this proposal are standard npm packages.
-Afterwards, a database component, will be used to perform any kind of RDBMS activity.
+The database component, will be used to perform any kind of RDBMS activity.
 We call it component because it will be initialized and stay available on controller layer to be utilized by any other module (the way we are doing right now).

-For modules which are spawned independently they create instance of this component on their end.
-For creating new instance, either they can pass the configuration from themself or can ask controller to share ONLY the configuration (json object) of particular component.
-So the respective module can use same configuration, override some or pass new configuration.
-In the end it will have its own instance of the component.
+For modules which are spawned as child processes they create instance of this component on their own.
+For creating new instance, either they can pass new configuration or ask the controller to share ONLY the configuration for database (json object).
+So the respective module can use same configuration, override or pass new configuration.
+In the end module will have its own instance of the database component.

 **How to refactor current code base?**

-The above architecture requires a considerable code change, or theoretically almost a complete rewrite to all major components of the system.
-So to achieve this final target we suggest to go through following steps:

-1. Convert app.js to a controller with module bootstrapping support
-2. Convert current database, logger, cache and system to re-initializable components
-3. Create a “Chain” module that actually consists of following modules:
-   * Blocks Manager
-   * Transactions Manager
-   * Delegates Manager
-   * Sync Manager
-   * Transaction Pool
-   * Forging Manager
-4. Create a “P2P” module that actually consists of following modules:
-   * Network Manager
-   * Network Broadcaster
-5. Create an “API” module that actually consists of:
-   * HTTP API
-6. Only “API” and “P2P” module will spawn their own child process, while rest of “Chain” module will reside inside the controller7.
-The “Chain” module will contain everything as it is which currently reside in core, with same file structure
-7. In upcoming iterations we can split up “Chain” module into role specific modules

-Also look at [detail action plan to migrate](https://github.com/LiskHQ/lisk-modular/issues/12) to new architecture.
+The above architecture requires a considerable code changes.
+A viable plan is defined as milestone can be looked at https://github.com/LiskHQ/lisk-modular/issues/12